After Worlds Collide: Synopsis

 Tony and Ransdell fly back to Hendron's camp, finding that Hendron is visibly deteriorating in health and mind.
 Tony is jealous that Ransdell apparently will become their new leader and will also have Eve, Hendron's daughter, as his wife.
 Eve, acting as Hendron's regent, sends Tony to deliver a radio to Ransdell's camp.
 The first message reports that Hendron's camp has come under some sort of attack.
 Tony and one of Ransdell's men investigate; they find everyone unconscious on the ground.

 They discover everyone is alive, but drugged; they give the doctor antidotes and then hear an aircraft approaching, occupied by men with Slavic features.
 After the aircraft leaves, Tony prepares weapons (rocket tubes from the Ark) to defend the camp.
-An armada arrives soon afterward, but is totally obliterated.
+An armada soon arrives, but is obliterated by the improvised weapons.

 The people gradually wake up.
 Hendron hands command over to Tony, to Ransdell's relief.
 Tony decides to occupy one of the alien cities, not the one they found, but another one nearby — Khorlu — later renamed Hendron-Khorlu; they follow the road there.

-During the trip, they encounter an alien automobile driven by a British woman; she explains that a British ship also made it from Earth, but landed in a lake; they were found the next day by the "Dominion of Asian Realists" group, which Hendron nicknames "Midianites", and enslaved.
+During the trip, they encounter an alien automobile driven by a British woman; she explains that a British ship also made it from Earth, but landed in a lake; they were found the next day by the "Dominion of Asian Realists" group, which Hendron nicknames "Midianites", who enslaved the British.
 The Midianites' society is structured like an ant farm, the colony being all important and the people nothing, but the top rulers live luxuriously.

 Tony's group settle into the alien city, and tractors are sent to bring Ransdell's contingent.
 Hendron dies just as the convoy comes into view of the city.
-The scientists manage, with the Briton's help, to figure out how to charge the batteries and operate the machinery.
-They also find hangars housing alien aircraft; some are armed and used for air defense.
+The scientists manage, with the Britons' help, to figure out how to charge the batteries and operate the machinery.
+They also find hangars housing alien aircraft.
+They arm some of them to use for air defense.

 Meanwhile, the planet is approaching aphelion, and nobody is entirely certain that it is in a stable orbit around the Sun.
 The weather gets colder, and one night, the Midianites, who have settled in the largest domed city (Gorfulu, which also controls power to the other four cities), disconnect Hendron-Khorlu's power supply.
-One woman defects to the Midianites, while four others attempt to reach Gorfulu using a high-speed car in an underground service tunnel.
+A woman defects to the Midianites, while four others attempt to reach Gorfulu using a high-speed car in an underground service tunnel.
 They are unsuccessful, but the female "defector" kills the Midianite leader, defeats his key people, and allows the British to take control.